+- 1 From the Tree View pane, expand Video.

-- 1 Expand Video in Advanced View. - 2 Click Theater Mode.
+- 2 Click Theater Mode.

-- 3 Under Extended desktop shows overlay, select in Standard Mode if you want the video content to be displayed on the primary display only. - Optionally, select in Theater Mode (full-screen) if you want the video content to be displayed on both displays.
+- 3 Under Extended desktop shows overlay, select in Standard Mode if you want the video content to be displayed on the primary display only.

+• Optionally, select in Theater Mode (full-screen) if you want the video content to be displayed on both displays.
 The Secondary display displays the same content as the primary.